If you’re reading this, you probably already know that QR Codes are a simple and efficient physical-to-digital gateway.

 When UTMs are recorded on Google Analytics, it only takes into consideration the users who’ve successfully visited the landing page.

 15-25% of users (based on our cohesive data) typically drop off after scanning a QR Code.
-This is because the prompt upon scanning does not align with their interest or expectation.
+This is because the confirmation prompt that pops up upon scanning the QR Code leads them to decide that the QR Code content might not align with their interest or expectation.

 As a business, however, you still want to understand the drop-off, know the users that didn’t follow through, and zero in on their interests.